ASzecsenyi/RAG_QA/README.md

 3. Navigate to http://localhost:8000/ in your browser

 4. Upload a text file, pose a question and click 'Upload'

+5. To access the Django admin interface, navigate to http://localhost:8000/admin/ in your browser and log in with the superuser credentials created in step 13 of the 'Getting Started' section

 ## License